Structure of Triadic Relations in Multiplex Networks: Expressing Clustering Coefficients Using Elementary 3-Cycles

 We now write our clustering coefficients using elementary 3-cycles.
-We obtain the normalization formulas by using the elementary 3-cycles, but replacing the second $\mathcal{A}$ term with $\mathcal{F}$.
-This yields a standard form for any of our local multiplex clustering coefficients:
+We obtain the normalization formulas by using the elementary 3-cycles and then replacing the second $\mathcal{A}$ term with $\mathcal{F}$.
+This yields a standard form for any of our multiplex clustering coefficients.
+For example,

 where